someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 The mute clearly was *not* a mistake in good faith, and while the current wager requirement was quite small, if these unjustified mutes recur, it would only be a matter of time before I get locked behind a wager requirement that I'm unwilling or unable to meet.

 For that reason, I first decided to email Daniel and ask if he believed that the mute was justified.
 I reiterated several times that I wasn't looking to get unmuted by him.
 If I didn’t email him about the previous mute when I was locked behind a 1 BTC wager requirement, then I sure as hell wouldn’t email him about a 10k bit wager requirement.
-I knew Daniel would agree, as any other reasonable person would, that the mute was unjustified, and his acknowledgement alone could serve as a deterrent and might ensure that TekDek wouldn’t abuse his mod privileges to mute me without justification in the future.
+I was confident Daniel would agree, as any other reasonable person would, that the mute was unjustified, and his acknowledgement alone could serve as a deterrent and might ensure that TekDek wouldn’t abuse his mod privileges to mute me without justification in the future.

 Unfortunately, Daniel refused to look into it.
-At that stage, I realized that there was no point in wagering out of it at all.
+At that stage, I realized there was no point in wagering out of it at all.
 So, I walked away and let TekDek have the “W”.
 Would a person with an inflated ego do that?
 Or would they wager out of the mute right away, crack a joke in chat, and make sure that the mod (and everyone else) knows they aren’t fazed by it?

 In fact, roughly 16 hours after the mute, Homeless17 finally reached his then-goal of 9 BTC and proceeded to tip a bunch of people 2.5k bits each, myself among them.
 So, I could have gotten unmuted within a few seconds without needing to deposit anything.
 Also, some time later, ValidArgument was willing to tip me 10k bits for a quick unmute, and I told him to not worry about it and asked him not to.